digital-dream-labs/oskr-owners-manual/doc/living_with_windows.md

 used and there is plenty of documentation available on the web.

-One complication is that PuTTY uses a different key format than the one provided by Vector when you download its ssh key.
-To convert the key you downloaded to the format used by PuTTY:
+One complication is that PuTTY uses a different key format than the one provided by Vector when you download its SSH key.
+To convert the SSH key in the robot logs you downloaded to the format used by PuTTY:

-1. open `PuTTYgen`.
+1. Install PuTTY from the link above.
+Open `PuTTYgen`.

-2. Click **Conversions -> Import** and select the file `id_rsa_Victor-X1Y1`
+2. Click **Conversions -> Import** and select id_rsa file from the Vector logs inside the `/data/ssh` folder `id_rsa_Victor-X1Y1`

 3. Go to **File -> Save private key** to save the PuTTY version of the